 - A. The mission of Fresno Madera Farm Credit, ACA (Association) is to provide access to credit and related services to farmers and ranchers in our region as an efficient organization that delivers service with people that are passionate about creating the best possible customer experience to the generations of farmers and ranchers that we proudly serve.
-This goal will be accomplished by maintaining a financially sound ACA, a quality subsidiary, and strong generational relationships with borrowers and prospects. - B. The Board of Directors (Board) adopts this Charter to support the Board's leadership and oversight role in the execution and accomplishment of the Association's mission.
+This goal will be accomplished by maintaining a financially sound ACA, a quality subsidiary, and strong generational relationships with borrowers and prospects. - B. The Board of Directors (Board) adopts this Charter to support the Board's leadership and oversight role in the exercise of their responsibilities.
 The Board has the authority and responsibility to guide and direct the operations of the Association.